MohamedAtta-AI/Computer-Use-Agent/README.md

 # Update backend configuration for PostgreSQL
 # Run database migrations
 ```

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Add tests if applicable
-5. Submit a pull request

-## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## 🙏 Acknowledgments

-- [Anthropic](https://anthropic.com/) for the computer use tools
-- [noVNC](https://novnc.com/) for VNC web client
-- [FastAPI](https://fastapi.tiangolo.com/) for the backend framework
-- [React](https://reactjs.org/) for the frontend framework

-## 📞 Support

-For issues and questions:
-1. Check the troubleshooting section
-2. Review the logs: `docker-compose logs`
-3. Open an issue on GitHub
-4. Check the API documentation at http://localhost:8000/docs

 ---

 **Note**: This project is designed for development and testing.
 For production use, implement proper security measures, monitoring, and scaling strategies.